 The District of Columbia Public Charter School Board provides pension benefits for its employees through a defined contribution retirement plan (Simple IRA) which is administered by American Express Financial Advisors.
 In a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
 Provisions of the plan allow for employees to contribute up to \$6,000 per year.
 The Board contributes a match of 100% up to the first 3% of salary.
 No contributions are made by the Board for employees' contributions in excess of 3%.
 On the plan effective date, which began in June 1999, all current employees were eligible to participate in the retirement plan.
 All future employees will be eligible to participate upon hiring.
-Plan provisions and contribution requirements are established and may be amended by the board of directors of the District of Columbia Public Charter School Board.
+Plan provisions and contribution requirements are established and may be amended by the board members of the District of Columbia Public Charter School Board.

-The School Board's total covered payroll for the period from the effective date of the plan through September 30, 2000 was \$212,990.
-The School Board's contributions on all covered employees amounted to \$5,774 and employee contributions were \$5,973.
+The Board's total covered payroll for the year ended September 30, 2001 was \$331,927.
+The Board's contributions on all covered employees amounted to \$8,704 and employee contributions were \$14,401.